raggleton/github-linkify-cmssw/README.md

 3) Drag and drop the `github-linkify-cmssw.crx` package onto the window.
 Click OK when it asks permission to access github.com.
 This should install it.

-## TODO
-- [ ] keep the colour of the links to their original colour

 Maybe I'll do a Firefox equivalent some day.
 If I ever get this one done.

 Robin Aggleton 2014